-This piece was also featured as a nationally syndicated column with Gannett.
+This piece was also featured as a nationally syndicated column.

 It’s hard for me to believe that New York City (where I now live) is part of the same country as North Carolina (where I was born).
 Everything is different: food, clothing, the pace at which people walk, and the accents.
 Oh, the accents.